Orkes Conductor Glossary

 Application

 (In the context of Conductor) An access layer for external systems to interact with a Conductor server via APIs or SDKs.
-It is similar to a service account, where a system’s ability to access Conductor resources is governed by permissions.
+It is similar to a service account, in which permissions govern a system’s access to Conductor resources.

 An application access layer can be used in a variety of ways: